-The complaint, filed by the Argentine environmental and human rights organization CEDHA, alleges that Australiabased Xstrata Copper is impacting glaciers and permafrost in two of its operations in Argentina, El Pachón and Filo Colorado.
+The complaint, filed by the Argentine environmental and human rights organization CEDHA, alleges that Australiabased Xstrata Copper is destroying glaciers and permafrost in two of its by the El Pachón and Filo Colorado projects.

-The complaint, filed at the Australian NCP, is based on two recent CEDHA reports that reveal extensive environmental impacts by the El Pachón and Filo Colorado projects.
+The complaint, filed at the Australian NCP, is based on two recent CEDHA reports that reveal extensive environmental impacts

 According to the complaint, a map produced by the consulting firm URS for Xstrata Copper reveals the presence of over 200 rock glaciers and 20% permafrost in El Pachón's vicinity.
 Xstrata, however, refuses to admit to the presence of any glaciers at either of the project sites.
-Moreover, Xstrata has filed an injunction request to the federal courts in Argentina, requesting that a recent National Glacier Protection Act be declared unconstitutional.